 They had no savings for deposits and were unable to find a place they could afford on Juanita’s salary.
 Newly homeless, they arrived at Family Renew Community in DeLand on Sept.
 11. Within two weeks with Kim’s coaching, Emilio found a job at hardware store.
 With no rent or utility payments to worry about, they systematically paid down their debts, pared their bills, deposited more than half of their earnings into a savings account, and pursued Emilio’s partial disability claim.

 Their household income increased fourfold.
 They built more than $18,000 in savings.
 They learned how to better manage their finances.
 When a housing subsidy voucher for persons with disabilities became available, they confidently took the bold leap out of homelessness.

 If Family Renew Community’s patterns hold true, Emilio and Juanita have overcome homelessness for the long term.
-Data collected this month show that 95 percent of families who exited Family Renew Community’s housing program between Jan.
+Data collected in July show that 95 percent of families who exited Family Renew Community’s housing program between Jan.
 1, 2017, and June 30, 2020, remain stably housed.
 Also, 88 percent of those formerly homeless families who responded to a survey this month maintained stable employment, and 64 percent increased their income since leaving Family Renew.
 At least one parent in 50 percent of families responding attained further education or job training after leaving Family Renew Community.